Are you running MacOS Big Sur or MacOS Catalina?

 One more thing.

-One last thing to kick off your backup.
+Now to kick off your iOS device backup.

 And your iPad backup to your MacBook starts.

-Your Mac runs through the steps of backing up and sync-ing your iPad to your Mac.
+Your Mac runs through the steps of backing up your iPad to your Mac.
+You’ll see a circle animation of arrow by your iPad while your backup happens.

-When the colors return to the progress bar the backup is done.
+When the colors return to the progress bar you’ve done your backup.

 And you’ll see the date of the last backup in the backup section of your finder window.

 You’ve done it.
-In less than 5 minutes you’ve taken a backup of your iPad to your MacBook.
+In less than 5 minutes you’ve taken a backup.

 Don’t forget to Eject your iPad before you pull out your USB cable.